DHIMANvivek/Covid-19_Live-Tracking_Android_Project/README.md

 2. We will use Software like "Android Studio".
 3. Tools Like Firebase and many others free open sources which is provided by google.
 4. PC - Laptop - for coding purpose, Mobile Phones - to run apps or checking there working.
+5. we will use api fetch ( try and catch methods ) to fetch the live data of covid - 19 .

 **Requirement To Run Our Project :-**
 1. Any Android Phone ( Above 4.0 Version )